Make Natural Home Remedy to Stop Itching

 - 4Dip a clean cloth into the tea and apply liberally to your itchy skin as often as necessary.

 Aloe Vera, as you probably know, is a very effective burn treatment.
 However it is also a very potent itch-remedy.
 The same chemical effectively reduces itching.
 To use Aloe Vera, you need to have a live plant in your house.

 - 3Rub the gel on your itchy skin.

 - 4ONLY apply the gel only to itchy areas.Advertisement

 Oral itch treatments

-A secondary bacterial infection of your skin is the most common complication of haphazard itching and scratching.
-This occurs not because of the itch, but as a result of incessant scratching associated skin damage.
+A secondary bacterial infection of your skin is the most common complication of itching and scratching.
+This isn't really about the itch itself, but is cause by the incessant scratching and associated skin damage.
 Antibiotics might be required to treat bacterial infections of the skin.
 Itching itself is very unlikely to lead to other health complications, although several underlying diseases that cause itching are associated with further complications pertaining to the sickness itself.

-If the home remedies above aren't helping, you notice that your scratching is affecting the skin being scratched, or the itch is disturbing your natural sleep, you should immediately consult a doctor to look into it and see why you're itching.
+If the home remedies above aren't helping and you notice your scratching is affecting the skin being scratched, or the itch is disturbing your natural sleep, you should immediately consult a doctor to look into it and see what's causing the itching.
 A doctor may also prescribe effective cortisone-based creams for allergies and eczema and some prescription-grade antihistamines, if necessary, or even treat the underlying root condition that causes the itch.

 - Only use high-quality moisturizing creams on your skin.
 Apply creams at least once or even twice daily, focusing on the areas where the itch is most severe.